macmms/university-challenges/rpg-bot/README.md

 [ ] REQUIREMENT (3pt): The affection gained should be equivalent to the monetary value of the gift minus the level of the NPC
 [ ] REQUIREMENT (3pt): Only NPCs can be the recipient of gifts
 [ ] REQUIREMENT (3pt): The affection cannot exceed the minimum or maximum values of affection
+[ ] REQUIREMENT (3pt): On failure, null is returned, and on success, the Affection of the recipient is saved and returned
+[ ] REQUIREMENT (3pt): If there is no previous Affection, a new Affection is made and saved
 [ ] IMPLEMENTATION (4pt): Fully implemented method
-Points for full completion: bonus 4 points.
+Points for full completion: bonus 5 points.

 ### Show Physical Affection To